lifebit-ai/ukbb-tutorial/README.md

 ### Thanks for taking part

 Well done you survived!
-You’ve made it to the end of the workshop tutorial.
+You’ve made it to the end of the tutorial.
 You’ve learned about the magic of Nextflow, containers, Flowcraft & UKB CloudOS.
 You can now go out & analyse all the things.